Surabhivj/Human_TF-target_Reference_Network/README.md

 # Human_TF-target_Reference_Network
-Jupyter notebook to download Human Transcription Factor (TF)-Target Reference Network from publically available data sources.
+This Jupyter notebook combines Human Transcription Factor (TF)-Target interactions from different data sources and builds a reference network (Gold-standard).
+This reference network can be used as a gold-standard network to compare the performace of Gene Regulatory Network (GRN) inference methods.

 # Data Sources